neondatabase/website/content/guides/pulse.md

 - `framer-motion`: A library for animations in React.
 - `react-feather`: A collection of open-source icons for React.
 - `sonner`: A notification library for React to display toast notifications.
-- `tailwind-merge`: A utility for merging Tailwind CSS class names.
-- `tailwind-animate`: A library that provides pre-defined animations for Tailwind CSS.

 The development-specific libraries include: